Kayenta, Arizona: Local facilities

 Kayenta has a large recreation center dedicated to serving the local community.
 Just outside the Recreation Center is a skating park, as well as an outdoor park with several playgrounds for children.
-Kayenta also has a movie theater, the Black Mesa Twin Cinema.
 On the east side of the community is a paved landing strip that can handle small single engine and twin engine aircraft used for air tours and air ambulance services.